R Advanced

 Weighted mean

-A weighted mean (also called a weighted average) is a mean where some values contribute more than others to the final result.
+A weighted mean (also known as a weighted average) is a mean where some values contribute more significantly than others to the final result.

 library(dplyr)